How to Quiet ATV Exhaust Noise – Your 12 Best Options

 This last tip is completely free.

-Any time you find yourself in a place with a risk of disturbing others, simply drive gently until you are alone again.
-By backing off the throttle slightly, you reduce the exhaust sound to more manageable levels.
+Any time you find yourself in a place with a risk of disturbing others, drive gently until you are alone again.
+Backing off the throttle slightly reduces the exhaust sound to more manageable levels.

 What Option Is Best for Your Type of Riding?

-Now that you have a wide variety of methods to choose from, it’s time to decide which suits you the best.
+Now that you have a wide range of methods to choose from, it’s time to determine which best suits your needs and preferences.

 Besides aspects such as cost, looks, and the level of mechanical work involved in the installation, you may find yourself asking questions such as;